This is a warm and creamy red lentil dahl recipe with coconut milk! It’s perfect for a hearty, flavorful, big bowl of comfort.

 - The time and liquid required may vary depending on what type of pot or pan you’re using.

-- Finish the dish with the juice of half a lemon and serve over brown rice, basmati, or naan.
+- When the spinach is wilted, finish the vegan dahl recipe with the juice of half a lemon and serve over brown rice, basmati, or with naan.

 Ground spices burn easily so have everything ready to go before cooking.